OlgaLosikova/OlgaLosikova/README.md

     />
 </p>

-- 🔭I’m currently working on JavaScript, CSS, HTML, React
+- 🔭I’m currently working on JavaScript, CSS, HTML, React, Vue JS
-- 🌱 I’m currently learning Vue JS, Redux toolkit and JS improvements
+- 🌱 I’m currently learning Redux toolkit and TypeScript
 - 💬 Ask me about tech, workouts in the gym and walks in the open air
   <p align="justify">
      <a href="https://github.com/OlgaLosikova/OlgaLosikova/">